DakotaIrsik/QiFlowGo/README.md

 - APK for direct installation and testing
 - AAB (Android App Bundle) for Google Play Store
 - Signed with release keystore

+**Note**: Mobile app is not yet implemented.
+Backend API is fully functional.

 ### Secrets Configuration